 Mark Stralka 7:15

-Yeah, we’ve been some challenges the last couple years.
-You know, I, the first year, you know, after I got Mobile Locker back, I tried to kind of do everything myself, and learn very quickly that I wasn’t able to do that.
-So I cycled through a couple different salespeople brought on as contractors to try to grow the business, through outbound and inbound and, you know, just kind of trying a lot of different things.
-And it wasn’t really working, because I think we were casting our net a little too wide.
+Yeah, we've been some challenges the last couple years.
+You know, I got, the first year, you know, after I got Mobile Locker back, I tried to kind of do everything myself, and learn very quickly that I wasn't able to do that.
+So I cycled through a couple different salespeople, brought on as contractors to try to grow the business, through outbound and inbound and, you know, just kind of trying a lot of different things.
+And it wasn't really working, because I think we were casting our net a little too wide.
 You know, we were trying to be a general corporate sales enablement platform.
 Even though our core competency in our existing client base was more on the life sciences and pharmaceutical side of the business.
-So trying to cast my net too wide, trying to do too many things, had a couple different folks cycle through that just didn’t work out, you know, it did mutually, it just wasn’t the right fit.
-But you know, that something I learned too, is trying to find the right people, I think you first have to define the goals and the responsibilities and really figure out what the objectives are before you bring someone in to just try to try to do it.
-And that, that’s kind of one of my biggest learnings.
+So trying to cast my net too wide, trying to do too many things, had a couple different folks cycle through that just didn't work out, you know, and eventually, it just wasn't the right fit.
+But you know, that something I learned too, is trying to find the right people, I think you first have to define the goals and the responsibilities and really figure out what the objectives are before you bring someone in to just try to, try to do it.
+And that, that's kind of one of my biggest learnings.

 Andy Halko 8:27